Find the number of a specific division or office to contact them directly or call Service Tasmania on 1300 135 513.

 Follow our social media accounts to keep up to date with specific programs and initiatives.

-Every four (4) years, residents and ratepayers in each of Tasmania’s 29 municipal (council) areas elect councillors to represent them.
-Each council has between 7 and 12 councillors (including a Mayor and Deputy Mayor).
+Every 4 years, residents and ratepayers in each of Tasmania’s 29 municipal (council) areas elect councillors to represent them.
+Each council has between 7 and 12 councillors, including a mayor and deputy mayor.

 Local government elections are held by full postal ballot.
-Voters do not need to attend a polling place like they do for State and Federal elections.
+This means that voters do not attend a polling place to vote, like they do for State and Federal elections.
+Instead, information required to vote is sent directly to each voter’s address.

 You must be enrolled to vote in a municipal area to participate in a local government election.